akka/akka/akka-docs/rst/project/migration-guide-2.4.x-2.5.x.rst

 The consuming actor may be a plain ``Actor`` or an ``PersistentActor`` if it needs to store its own state (e.g. ``fromSequenceNr`` offset).

-Please note that Persistence Query is not experimental anymore in Akka ``2.5.0``, so you can safely upgrade to it.
+Please note that Persistence Query is not experimental/may-change anymore in Akka ``2.5.0``, so you can safely upgrade to it.

 Persistence Plugin Proxy
 ------------------------